 Ingreslock Backdoor TCP 1524 Mitigation

 Besides running a full system scan, users who have suspicions that a backdoor has sneaked into their systems should lock down the TCP 1524 port at the firewall.
-A method to do so has been suggested by RWB NetSec.
+The best way to fix this problem is to call your Internet provider, explain the issue and ask them to lock down the troublesome port for you.

 Then, use a powerful anti-malware utility to determine whether your system is compromised or protected.